Dish of Zanzabar Egg Curry

 1. Red Chilis:

 As is so usual in cookbooks, the pattern recipe calls for "two Red Chilis", with no hint as to how large or how hot.
 Thai size and very hot?
 Fresno size and fairly hot?, Red Anaheim size and little heat?
-I used two Red Fresnos, including seed mass.
-There is no reason you couldn't us a Green Chili, such as Jalapeño or Serrano.
+I used two Red Fresnos, with the seed mass removed but all the veins left in.
+Fresno's are about as hot as Jalapeñnos, which could be used, or Güro / Goldspike (a little milder).
+For details see our Mexican Chilis page.

 2. Zanzibar Curry Powder: